Cuphead is wasted in Super Smash Bros Ultimate as a measly Mii Fighter

 The Mii Fighters are avatars you can customize to look like yourself – or anyone you like – with a variety of different costumes and clothing options to make your Brawler, Swordfighter or Gunner a truly personal fighter.

-As of January 28, you'll be able to dress up your Mii as one of the Rabbis from Rayman, Altair from Assassin's Creed, Megaman, or even Cuphead (as the Gunner option).
+As of January 28, you'll be able to dress up your Mii as one of the Rabbids from Rayman, Altair from Assassin's Creed, Megaman, or even Cuphead (as the Gunner option).

 It's a hugely wasted opportunity, given how perfectly the cartoon hero – with its long-range blasting attacks and platforming skills – would have fit into Smash Bros Ultimate.